 This section describes the process of our proposed Automatic Thai Finger Spelling Transcription (ATFS) system, targeted 25 signs (covering all 42 Thai alphabets, not including 20 vowels).
 The ATFS system takes a video clip as an input and transcribes to a Thai word.
 Our ATFS system can transcribe only one word per video clip.
 It has 3 main stages: the first stage is alphabet-separation; the second stage is sign recognition; and the last stage is the sign-sequence classification.
 Figure 1 illustrates the ATFS system.

-Figure 2 Baseline Approach
+Figure 2 Baseline Approach is a basis sign transcribbing system.
+Baseline appoach developed based on gredy algorithm that consider a subsequence of consecutive signs of the same label whose length is longer than a prespecified number.
+A subsequence of consecutive signs will be marked to be a sign label and transcribed to a Thai alphabet.

 Figure 3 Alphabet-separation (ALS) stage.
 A sequence of image frames, shown as superimposed image on the top, illustrates signing of a word with two alphabets.
 A signer generally positions each signing at a slightly different location.
 Signing postures are broken down and displayed in order from left to right; arrows associates each signing to its position.
 Below the signing postures, frame markers (output from ALS stage) and true frame signs are shown.
 The whole signing spells two-alphabet word “บท”, composed of 3 signs: S1 → “บ”; (S2,S3) → “ท”.

-Figure 4 CNN structure of SR stage.
+Figure 4 CNN structure of SR stage follows [1].
+The CNN structure has convolution layer that has 32 filters and is followed by ReLUs function as an activattion function.
+Each filter is of size 3 x 3.
+Max-pooling layer are applied after the convolution layer.
+The final layer is a fully-connected layer that has 1024 hidden node and is followed a soft-max function to predict 25 classes.

 The alphabet-separation stage.